 6) Pitch Your Product to Journalists

 Getting those initial articles about your product can be daunting.
-At least, meeting journalists who have very little time and a grumpy disposition is daunting.
-Keep the meeting brief, ideally under two minutes, and win them over as quickly as possible.
-Journalists have a good eye for a story, so mention your product’s narrative and highlight any trends that your product sits in.
+At least, meeting journalists who have very little time is daunting.
+Keep your media pitch, ideally under two minutes, and win them over as quickly as possible.
+Journalists have a good eye for a story, so mention your product’s narrative and highlight any trends that your product ties into.
 Entertain the journalist.
-Sell them your story, and sell them yourself.
-Make sure to highlight any challenges you’ve overcome, where you’ve come from and how your product will change your customer’s lives.
+Sell them your story, and sell them your brand.
+Make sure to highlight any challenges you’ve overcome, where you’ve come from, and how your product will change your customers’ lives.

 Read through some of the journalist’s previous articles and make sure that they’ll be interested in your product.
-Getting a 100% positive review is next to impossible, but if you target the right journalist, one who will be interested in your product, you’ll get a much higher chance that they’ll overlook or outweigh their criticisms and sell your story (and your product) for you.
+Getting a 100% positive review is next to impossible.
+To improve your chances, make sure you target the right journalist, one who will be interested in your product.
+By doing this, you’ll get a much higher chance that they’ll overlook or outweigh their criticisms and sell your story (and your product) for you.

 When approaching journalists, good research is key.
 Use services like the media database Pressfarm offers to contact journalists.
 With this database, you can connect with over 1 million journalists across different industries.
 With the database filter, you can narrow down your search as much as possible by only focusing on those who write within your field.
 It’s almost the same as when you write up your hit list for venture capitalists.
 After all, there’s no point in contacting food journalists when your business is marketing a video game.
-Pressfarm also helps you create content which journalists can’t turn down, such as press releases, guest posts and media kits.
+Pressfarm also helps you create content that journalists can’t turn down.
+These include press releases, guest posts and media kits.

 When contacting journalists for the first time, be quick but concise.
 Try to get as much information as possible and make sure you write every email as personally as possible.
-Avoid sending anything that looks even remotely like spam and never put attachments into an email, because journalists simply won’t open them for fear of viruses.
+Avoid sending anything that looks even remotely like spam and never put attachments into an email.
+Journalists simply won’t open these for fear of viruses.

 Ideally, contact journalists via phone, text message or through a face-to-face introduction.
 Use whatever methods you have at your disposal without becoming a nuisance.
 In the world of business, an ingenious introduction will only prove your entrepreneurship.